How To Manage Cookies in Your Opera Browser

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Don’t get too concerned over navigating the new browser.
-With our guide, you can clear cookies, manage them in your settings and even see which ones get stored.
-We'll even recommend the best ad blockers to help with blocking cookies, too.
+Don’t get too concerned over navigating the new privacy browser.
+With our guide, you can clear cookies, manage them in your settings, and even see which ones get stored.
+We'll even recommend the best ad blockers to help block cookies, unwanted pop-ups, trackers, and malware.

 In this article